Story Telling Hypnosis, use of story telling in hypnotherapy

 Stuart trained in psychoanalysis and hypnotherapy from 1993-1996 (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM), being assessed on over 200 clients (more than 1,000 client hours) with a required positive feedback rate of 80%.
 Since then he has studied other forms of psychotherapy and counselling and has completed CPD (continuous professional development) in a range of areas including Sidereus story telling.
 Other areas included eastern psychologies and meditation and a MSc in Psychology.

-Stuart practices in Edinburgh, Falkirk, Dublin and Glasgow.
+Stuart practices in Edinburgh.

 Contact via the contact us page HERE